Shopify/packwerk/USAGE.md

 * `components/merchant/app/public/merchant/generate_order.rb` - path to the file containing the violated constant

 Violations exist within the package that makes a violating reference.
 This means privacy violations of your package can be found listed in `deprecated_references.yml` files in the packages with the reference to a private constant.

+## Visualizing dependencies
+You can visualize dependencies specified in package.yml and deprecated_references.yml files by using:

+    bin/packwerk visualize-dependencies

+You can also visualize dependencies for specific package and specify output folder for visualization file by using following options:

+    -p package                       Visualize dependencies for specific package -o out_dir                       Output folder